shadow81627/daim/content/blog/git-workflow.md

 Now create a branch for the feature or bug-fix:
-`git checkout -b feature/ISSUE-123-awesome-feature` The branch name structure I show here is just the one we use, but you can pick any convention you feel comfortable with.
+`git checkout -b feature/ISSUE-123-awesome-feature` The branch name structure I show here is the one we use, but you can pick any convention you feel comfortable with.

 ### 4. **Commit messages**